tanujkumar2405/Paranormal-Frame/blog/blog-data/what-to-expect-from-an-aerm-investigation-workshop.md

 # Environmental Assessment

-A significant portion of the workshop focuses on understanding environmental factors that may influence reported experiences.
+A significant portion of the workshop focuses on understanding environmental factors that may influence reported experiences

 Participants learn how to evaluate: